General Electric reports smaller cash outflow, reaffirms 2021 outlook

 Its jet-engine business, usually GE’s cash cow, is still reeling from the plunge in global air travel.
 The unit generated revenue of $4.99 billion during the quarter, down 28% from a year ago and below analysts’ estimate of $5.31 billion, according to IBES data from Refinitiv.

+GE reported $17.12 billion in revenue, down 12% year-on-year, and lower than $17.5 billion estimated by analysts in a Refinitiv survey.

-On an adjusted basis, GE earned 3 cents per share in the quarter, compared with 2 cents per share a year earlier.
+On an adjusted basis, it earned 3 cents per share in the quarter, compared with 2 cents per share a year earlier.

-Reporting by Rajesh Kumar Singh in Chicago and Ankit Ajmera in Bengaluru; Editing by Saumyadeb Chakrabarty and Steve Orlofsky
+Reporting by Rajesh Kumar Singh in Chicago and Ankit Ajmera in Bengaluru; Editing by Saumyadeb Chakrabarty, Steve Orlofsky and Nick Zieminski

 Our Standards: The Thomson Reuters Trust Principles.